accessibilitysupported/a11ysupport.io/documentation/architecture.md

 The `command` object contains the following properties which can be provided by the contributor:

-The combination of `feature_id`, `feature_assertion_id`, and `applied_to` essentially link to a test assertion and must match exactly one assertion defined on the test.
+The combination of `feature_id`, `feature_assertion_id`, `applied_to`, and `references` essentially link to a test assertion and must match exactly one assertion defined on the test.

 * `result` (enum|required): One of `pass`, `fail`, or `partial`.
 * `feature_id` (string|required): The id of the feature
 * `feature_assertion_id` (string|required): The id of the assertion within the feature
-* `apploed_to` (string|optional): the id of the feature that that this feature (usually an attribute) is applied to in the example.
+* `applied_to` (string|optional): the id of the feature that that this feature (usually an attribute) is applied to in the example.
 For example, `aria-disabled` can be applied to many different features, and there is a potential for what it is applied to to yield different support values.
+* `references` (array|option): An array of string.
+Each string is the ID of a feature object that this feature instance references.
+This is helpful to clarify what an attribute references (for example, what the value of the `headers` attribute references), as that may have an affect support.

 #### the `versions` object (`at_version` and `browser_version`)